 Legal reasons for divorce in Utah

-All filing spouses are supposed to inform the court about their grounds to untie the knot.
-Even though there are a few ways to apply for divorce, Utah divorce laws force all applicants to name at least one reason for their requests.
-In the state, spouses can initiate a fault-based case claiming that their partners’ misbehavior caused a marriage crisis.
-Many fault-based reasons can be mentioned by divorcing spouses; however, drug abuse, domestic violence, infidelity, and abandonment are among the most commonly cited grounds for divorce in Utah.
+According to Utah divorce laws, all filing spouses are supposed to inform the court about grounds for ending their marriage.
+In the state, spouses can initiate a fault-based case claiming that their partners’ wrongdoing caused a marriage crisis.
+Among the most commonly cited grounds for divorce in Utah are:

-Fault Grounds For Divorce
+Fault Grounds for Divorce in Utah

 The court will accept the following reasons:

-- Incurable insanity;
+- Incurable insanity.

-- Alcohol and drug abuse;
+- Alcohol and drug abuse.

-- Felony conviction;
+- Felony conviction.

-- Cruel treatment inflicting bodily or mental harm;
+- Cruel treatment: inflicting bodily or mental harm.